marekzajac97/bf2-blender/docs/README.md

 - The import order of things does matter!
 The skeleton (`.ske`) needs to be loaded first, followed by the soldier/kit mesh (`.skinnedMesh`), the animated weapon (`.bundledMesh`) and the animation (`.baf`) loaded at the very end (**IMPORTANT**: DO NOT use `Import -> ObjecTemplate (.con)` for importing soldiers, kit meshes or weapons for animating).
 - When importing weapon or soldier meshes, select only Geom0 Lod0 (First Person Animating) or Geom1 Lod0 (Third Person Animating) in the import settings.
 Each part of the weapon mesh will be automatically assigned to a vertex group from `mesh1` to `mesh16` and their respective bones.
 - The skeleton will be imported as Blender's Armature object.
 The armature can be freely extended e.g. by adding helper bones for animating, but **DO NOT** modify imported bones!
 You cannot change their name, position, rotation or relations in `Edit Mode` otherwise your export will be all messed up.
 Instead, create additional helper bones and set up constraints like `Child Of` and/or `Copy Transforms` on the original bones.
-- You can use other add-ons such as `Rigify` to create the rig for animating, but also automatically create basic controllers and IK setup using the built-in `Pose -> BF2 -> Setup Controllers` option.
+- You can use other add-ons such as `Rigify` to create the rig for animating, but you can also use the add-on's built-in automated rig setup using the `Pose -> BF2 -> Setup Controllers` option.
 This option can also be used after animation import for easier editing of existing animations (NOTE: importing an animation **AFTER** setting up the controllers will not work).
 By default, every controller bone will have no parent, meaning that some weapon parts will be detached from each other, you can use `Pose -> BF2 -> Change Parent` to fix that without messing up the existing position/rotation keyframes.
-- TIP: If you plan to modify the imported animation, you can delete redundant keyframes using [Decimate](https://docs.blender.org/manual/en/latest/editors/graph_editor/fcurves/editing.html#decimate) option
+- TIP: If you plan to edit an imported animation, you can delete redundant keyframes using [Decimate](https://docs.blender.org/manual/en/latest/editors/graph_editor/fcurves/editing.html#decimate) option
 - When exporting, you can select/deselect bones for export in the export menu (matters for 3P animations, depending on whether you're making soldier or weapon animations, a different bone set needs to be selected).

 ## Known issues